shafnasir/MyPlanBook/team.md

 ## Roles and Work Division
 - Divide user stories by front-end/ back-end
 - Divide user stories by categories (group similar features together)
+- Group collaboration will decide on who does what (distribution of user stories)

 ## Sprint Deliverable Submissions
+- Submit sprint deliverables and software when finished: before the deadlines
 - ? will review and submit sprint deliverables

 ## Contingency Plan